 The life changing four day leadership experience includes keynote speakers, workshops, community service, challenge and ropes courses and related outdoor activities and time for reflection and bonding as a group.
 Check out the 2013 agenda here.

 Now, after its third year running, the QUEST program has since expanded into a yearlong leadership experience (following the initial four day program) totaling at 72 freshman participants, 12 University of Delaware student Peer Mentors, and professional staff members of UD's Division of Student Life.
-Susan Luchey —Associate Director of the University Student Centers for Leadership Development— and Matthew Creasy —Program Coordinator of the University Student Centers for Leadership Development— conduct the program.
+Susan Luchey —Associate Director of the University Student Centers for Leadership Development— and Matthew Creasy —Assistant Director of the University Student Centers for Leadership Development— conduct the program.

 Furthermore, the program selects peer mentors to provide guidance to these "QUESTers", to help ease their transition to the UD campus, and to help them become more confident in their ability to become effective campus leaders.
 These peer mentors have to have completed at least the Emerging Leader level of the Blue Hen Leadership Program in order to be eligible for the position and many of them completed the QUEST program as freshmen.